sonar-idh/Transformer/README.md

 ```

 Arguments for the `integrate_ocr` function:
-- ocr_tsv_dir: Directory which contains the OCR tsv files
+- ocr_tsv_dir/: Directory which contains the OCR tsv files
 - merged/output_filename.graphml: Name and path of final merged .graphml ouptut file.
 This file will contain the entire SoNAR data.
 - ocr_data_dir/:  Directory which contains only the OCR .graphml files (DocContainsEntEdges.graphml, OCRDocumentNodes.graphml, SameAsEdges.graphml, WikiNodes.graphml)
 - all_data_dir/: Directory which contains all other .graphml files except the OCR .graphml files